 In the rapidly evolving biopharmaceutical landscape, biologics or ‘large molecule’ therapies have emerged as a crucial segment, promising innovative treatments for a wide-range of diseases.

-90% of biotechs choose to partner with a Contract Development and Manufacturing Organisation (CDMO) to get their new therapies through clinical trials and to market.
+90% of biotechs choose to partner with a Contract Development and Manufacturing Organization (CDMO) to get their new therapies through clinical trials and to market.

 What are Biologics?